FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Ethical Considerations

 \section{Ethical Considerations}

-This research utilizes the publicly available PHOENIX14T \cite{camgoz2018neural} and CSL-Daily \cite{zhou2021improving} datasets.
-We explicitly acknowledge that facial emotion analysis involves the processing of sensitive biometric data.
+This research utilizes the publicly available PHOENIX14T and CSL-Daily datasets.
+We explicitly acknowledge that facial-expression processing involves the handling of sensitive biometric data.
 To mitigate privacy risks, our experimental pipeline strictly adheres to the original dataset licenses.
-All raw facial images are discarded immediately following feature extraction, retaining only de-identified latent emotion representations to ensure participant anonymity.
+All raw facial images are discarded immediately following feature extraction, retaining only de-identified latent facial representations to ensure participant anonymity.
 The usage of these datasets is strictly aligned with their intended academic research purposes, and no derived artifacts will be utilized outside of this context.

 Furthermore, while our framework demonstrates efficacy on DGS and CSL, its current scope is limited to these two systems, potentially introducing language-specific biases.
-To promote equitable accessibility for the DHH communities worldwide, we emphasize the need for future research to encompass a broader spectrum of sign languages from diverse geographic regions, such as American Sign Language (ASL) and British Sign Language (BSL).
-We also intend to involve members of the DHH community in future evaluation phases to ensure our technology aligns with their actual needs and cultural norms.
+To promote equitable accessibility for DHH communities worldwide, we emphasize the need for future research to encompass a broader spectrum of sign languages from diverse geographic regions, such as American Sign Language (ASL) and British Sign Language (BSL).
+We also intend to involve members of the DHH community in future evaluation phases to ensure our technology aligns with their actual communication needs and cultural norms.